bottlerocket-os/bottlerocket-project-website/content/en/os/1.13.x/update/methods/node-replacement/index.markdown

 description = "How to update a Bottlerocket cluster by replacing nodes"
 +++

+Bottlerocket clusters can be updated via node replacement, meaning that the existing Bottlerocket nodes will be replaced by new Bottlerocket nodes that run updated software.
+This requires nodes to be reprovisioned.

 ## EKS

 When running the `aws-k8s-*` variants of Bottlerocket on EKS, use either the EKS Console or [`eksctl`](https://eksctl.io/) to update your Bottlerocket nodes using the _node replacement_ method.